isomerpages/moe-northshorepri/_departments/Learning for Life Programme (LLP).md

 **Outdoor Education Day Camps (Primary 3 and Primary 4)**
 ![](/images/2026_LLP_Pic09.jpg)
 Middle Primary students explore their surroundings with curiosity and respect, developing self-discipline and adaptability through supervised, hands-on experiences.
-As they learn essential life skills such as outdoor cooking and first aid, they practice empathy, support one another, and build tenacity in overcoming new challenges.
+As they learn essential life skills such as outdoor cooking and first aid, they practise empathy, support one another, and build tenacity in overcoming new challenges.

 **Outdoor Education Camp (Primary 5)**
 ![](/images/2026_LLP_Pic10.jpg)